In this article we take a look at the different types of CNC Machines and their uses.

 Like the aforementioned machines, 3D printers are pre-programmed via G-code.
 However, despite falling under the bracket of computer numerically controlled machines, 3D printing is often considered an outlier.
 This is because 3D printers use a method called additive manufacturing, whereas all the above machines are subtractive manufacturing machines.
 Subtractive manufacturing shapes an object by removing parts of it whereas additive manufacturing builds the design by projecting the desired material layer by layer.

-Industries which utilise CNC machines include, but are not limited to, medical manufacturing, aerospace manufacturing, auto vehicle manufacturing, electrical manufacturing and general engineering.
+Industries which utilise CNC machining include, but are not limited to, medical manufacturing, aerospace manufacturing, auto vehicle manufacturing, electrical manufacturing and general engineering.